Head lice happen to the best of us. But you don’t have to let these pests destroy your life! Here’s how we resumed a lice-free existence.

 Despite the massive inconvenience, it wasn’t a total loss.
 I hit my 10,000 step goal the first day of the infestation on account of running back and forth from the washer/dryer multiple times.
 I finally washed our bedspreads and duvet covers, which was long overdue.
 And I’ve never been so enthusiastic about vacuuming in my life.
 Plus, we’ve never been so motivated to keep our hair brushed and tangle-free.
 If you can survive intensive lice comb-through, a thorough daily hair brushing is nothing!

 So while I hope and pray we never have to go through this ordeal again, we definitely learned a lot through the process!
 What are your top head lice-fighting tips?
-Share below in our comments or on your favorite family app!
+Share them with us on FamilyApp’s Instagram or Facebook pages!